 The best way to implement carb cycling is by eating between 50-100 grams of carbohydrates for 5 consecutive days then increasing to 150 grams or more on training days (for example, Monday, Wednesday, and Friday) (6).
 Keep protein intake consistent at 1 gram per pound of body weight.
 On lower carbohydrate days, increase fat intake slightly as well as vegetables like broccoli, cauliflower, spinach, kale, etc.

 You can include your protein shakes in a carb cycling meal plan.
 Maintaining an overall high protein diet will also help promote weight loss through muscle gain and satiety (not feeling hungry).

 If you’ve mustered up the courage to crush your weight loss goal, let Betterme take the sting out of this demanding process.
 Our app will help you restructure your habits, remold your life and crank up your fitness results!

 Intuitive eating advocates that you listen to your body and eat when you’re hungry (13).
-Oftentimes, dieters feel guilty for not sticking to a rigid meal plan, but in reality, it’s better to listen to your body than try and override its natural instinct.
+Often, dieters feel guilty for not sticking to a rigid meal plan, but in reality, it’s better to listen to your body than try and override its instinct.
 Intuitive eating is also about listening to hunger cues and learning how they relate to emotions such as boredom or stress.